About Last Night... (South Park): Plot

 Following the announcement of the 2008 presidential election results, Barack Obama and John McCain address their supporters on national television as the people of South Park watch.
 The town's Democrats, including Randy and Sharon Marsh and the Broflovskis, express a belief that Obama is the Messiah, crudely taunt their Republican neighbors and begin to celebrate drunkenly in the streets.

 Meanwhile, the town's Republicans, including the Stotches, Mr. Garrison and Mr. Mackey, sit despondently inside, certain that a liberal President means that the Apocalypse is at hand.
 Ike Broflovski, who supported McCain, attempts suicide by jumping out a first-story window.
 Certain that Ike is badly injured, Stan Marsh and Kyle Broflovski put him in a child's wagon and try to take him to the hospital.

-Meanwhile, Obama and McCain turn out to be friends and the leaders of a jewel heist club known as the "Presidential Crime Syndicate".
+Meanwhile, Obama and McCain are revealed to be friends and the leaders of a jewel heist club known as the "Presidential Crime Syndicate".
 Furthermore, Michelle Obama is really an ace computer hacker and single mother who has faked marriage to Obama to make him electable.
 Sarah Palin is secretly an extremely intelligent, poised, and articulate Englishwoman.
 The Syndicate has conspired to win the election by running Obama and McCain against each other, so that the winner can access a hidden tunnel from the Oval Office, break into the Smithsonian's Museum of Natural History, and steal the Hope Diamond.

 In South Park, Stan and Kyle vainly search through the partying Democrats to find anyone who can drive Ike to the hospital.
 They watch as Randy, believing that Obama's win means that he no longer needs a job, punches his equally liberal boss in the face and breaks his nose.
 When Officer Barbrady attempts to restore order (after Stan called him over to his neighborhood), the drunken crowd assumes that he must be a Republican, loudly boos him, and overturns his police car.